mwcproject/mwc-node/doc/mining/Install_mac.md

 mwc-node and mwc-wallet data is located in the `~/.mwc` directory.

 mwc-wallet data is located in the `~/.mwc/main/wallet_data/` directory.
-The most critical piece of data is the wallet seed founds at `~/.mwc/main/wallet_data/wallet.seed`.
+The most critical piece of data is the wallet seed found at `~/.mwc/main/wallet_data/wallet.seed`.

-In case you want to do clean setup, you can delete all directory.
+In case you want to do clean setup, you can delete all directories.
 Please note, you will **lose any funds in your wallet** in this case.
 ```
 rm -rf ~/.mwc
 ```